-The port now holds as many pleasure boats as fishing boats but fishing (together with it’s associated industries) remains a way of life for a significant number of the town’s 20,000 population.
+The port now holds as many pleasure boats as fishing boats but fishing (together with associated industries) remains a way of life for a significant number of the town’s 20,000 population.

 For my part, the most impressive building in Fecamp is the Palais Benedictine.
 Built at the end of the 19th century the Benedictine Palace is a masterpiece of Gothic & Renaissance architecture.
 It is also the only place in the world where the “Benedictine” liqueur is distilled.
 First created by a 16th century monk, Dom Bernardo Vincelli, and then developed by Alexandre Le Grand some time during the French Revolution, the recipe is a closely guarded secret but it is also very difficult to describe it’s taste.
 The museum and the distillery inside the building are both open to the public and the distillery offers tours and tasting sessions.

 There was time during our stay in Fecamp for me to take just a short walk along the cliffs outside the town.
 I chose to walk the cliffs to the south of the town, heading towards Yport (although it was never my intention to go quite that far) but I think the better walk would have been to the north.

 Cap Fagnet and a more picturesque stretch of high cliffs are to the north.
 There are also fine views over Fecamp from Cap Fagnet; a number of well preserved WWII bunkers which can be explored and; of course, there is the small Chapel of Notre Dame de Salut with it’s gilded statue of the Virgin Mary on the roof.
 This chapel is dedicated to all sailors lost at sea.
 The track to the south has no fine view back over the town and, whilst there is an occasional WWII bunker, the views are not as good as those to the north.